 - 1. Facilitator Manual - 2.
 Participant Manual - 3.
-PowerPoint slides (available on CD or through our website). - 4.
+PowerPoint slides (through our website). - 4.
 Help from an Holistic Church Growth trainer (visit our website for contact information).

-MNM promotes the growth and planting of churches through pastor and leader training.
+Multiplication Network promotes the growth and planting of churches through pastor and leader training.
 We provide free access to our materials, ready for downloading and printing, on our website: www.multiplicationnetwork.org